 Frontier College is a national, non-profit literacy organization that was founded in 1899.
 We work with children, teens, adults and families who need help to improve their literacy skills.
 We work with a variety of partner organizations to deliver volunteer-run, community-based programs across Canada.
 Frontier College is accredited under the Imagine Canada Standards program.

-We are currently seeking an Intern to help with a variety of administrative and revenue development activities.
+We are currently seeking an Intern to assist with a variety of administrative and logistical activities related to the Indigenous Summer Literacy Camps program, and other duties as assigned.
 The successful candidate will receive valuable hands-on experience, training and mentorship, and professional development in a friendly and positive environment.

 Major Duties and Responsibilities

 - Procurement, inventory management, packing, and shipping of materials and supplies to northern communities across Canada